freeCodeCamp/learn-bash-scripting-by-building-five-programs/TUTORIAL.md

 ### 1070.1

 This program will have an array of responses.
 One will be printed randomly after a user inputs a question.
-Practice first; in the terminal, create an array like this: `ARR=("a" "b" "c")`
+Practice first :smile: In the terminal, create an array like this: `ARR=("a" "b" "c")`

 #### HINTS